oliver-veal/robotics-coursework/docs/source/coursework2.rst

    :width: 250
    :alt: C2TE_RES5

-*5 - Does not capture any information along the edge as the step is larger than the maximum distance, therefore all edges colliding with objects still present.*
+*Figure 29: 5 - Does not capture any information along the edge as the step is larger than the maximum distance, therefore all edges colliding with objects still present.*

 .. image:: img/C2TE_RES3.png
    :width: 250
    :alt: C2TE_RES3

-*3 - Detects very few obstacles but not all, likely due to the step size being close to* ``maxdist`` *value.*
+*Figure 30: 3 - Detects very few obstacles but not all, likely due to the step size being close to* ``maxdist`` *value.*

 .. image:: img/C2TE_RES2.png
    :width: 250
    :alt: C2TE_RES2

-*2 - Captures more edges, but still not suitable step size (resolution) for shorter distances.*
+*Figure 31: 2 - Captures more edges, but still not suitable step size (resolution) for shorter distances.*

 .. image:: img/C2TE_RES1.png
    :width: 250
    :alt: C2TE_RES1

-*1 - Majority of edges detected in this, but would not be suitable for shorter distances which may occur in a different iteration (given that points are generated randomly).*
+*Figure 32: 1 - Majority of edges detected in this, but would not be suitable for shorter distances which may occur in a different iteration (given that points are generated randomly).*

 .. image:: img/C2TE_RES0_5.png
    :width: 250
    :alt: C2TE_RES0_5

-*0.5 - Improved result from previous iteration, but would be more robust to decrease to hypothesised value of 0.16m.*
+*Figure 33: 0.5 - Improved result from previous iteration, but would be more robust to decrease to hypothesised value of 0.16m.*

 .. image:: img/C2TE_RES0_16.png
    :width: 250
    :alt: C2TE_RES0_16

-*0.0625 - Highest possible resolution to check along a line by checking across each pixel.*
+*Figure 34: 0.0625 - Highest possible resolution to check along a line by checking across each pixel.*

 .. image:: img/C2TE_RES0_16_2.png
    :width: 250
    :alt: C2TE_RES0_16_2

-*0.0625, zoomed in - taking a closer look at one of the edges, it is clear that the resolution is highly effective and has now produced a suitable graph with no collision with obstacles.*
+*Figure 35: 0.0625, zoomed in - taking a closer look at one of the edges, it is clear that the resolution is highly effective and has now produced a suitable graph with no collision with obstacles.*

 Another parameter that could be used to remove edges or potentially create edges in the first place, such as in the first task, would be to optimise the path for Robot DeNiro.
 The robot is non-holonomic and must rotate its wheels in opposite directions to spin on the spot.
 Therefore, one potential option that could be used to improve the motion plan would be to reject any edges with large changes in direction.
 This could be implemented by comparing unit direction vectors and defining a maximum allowable change in direction.
 Although this may not be the shortest distance, it could potentially be more efficient for Robot DeNiro to traverse.
 Once the suitable graph would be created based on this, the same process of Dijkstra’s algorithm to find the shortest path would be implemented.
 This process could be likened to implementing *motion primitives* that limit the allowable angles that can be used.